kristiandupont/kanel/README.md

 To see an example of the result, check out the [/example](example) folder.
 It uses the [Sample Database](https://www.postgresqltutorial.com/postgresql-sample-database/) from www.postgresqltutorial.com.

-Kanel will scan tables, views and enum types.
+Kanel will scan tables, views, composite and enum types.
 It will generate a model type for each table and view.
 Additionally, it will create an _initializer_ type for tables that aren't tagged `@fixed` in the comment.
 Initializer types represent the requirements for creating a new row in the table.
 Columns that are nullable or have default values are considered optional.

 Documentation is extracted from postgres comments on your tables, columns etc., as jsdoc.